Nepali Mandir: Construction

-The mandir is made of terracotta, stone and wood and took three decades to complete.
+The temple is built using terracotta, stone and wood and took three decades to complete.
 The wood is termite proof.
-It is constructed in Nepali style of architecture and is surrounded by tamarind and ficus religiosa (peepal) trees.
+It is constructed in Nepali architecture style and is surrounded by tamarind and ficus religiosa (peepal) trees.
 The temple has Pagoda style architecture, mainly carved out of wood.
 It has sculptures similar to ones displayed in Khajuraho Group of Monuments and hence it is also called "Mini Khajuraho".